GaiaGhirardi/gaiaghirardi.github.io/_pages/research.md

 3) Bernardi, F., Ferrara, A.  & **Ghirardi G.** Unequal luck: chance as a mechanism of educational inequality.
 [Here the working paper](https://osf.io/preprints/socarxiv/gjxr2_v1)

-4) Breinholt, A., & **Ghirardi, G.**, Interactions between Childhood Socioeconomic Status and Genotype on Educational Outcomes: A Novel Theoretical Typology and Meta-Analysis of Molecular Studies.
+4) Breinholt, A., & **Ghirardi, G.**, Interactions between childhood socioeconomic status and genotype on educational outcomes: A novel theoretical typology and meta-analysis of molecular studies.
 [Here the pre-registration](https://osf.io/3sh2n?mode=&revisionId=&view_only=)

 <div align="center">